 - Lack of Testamentary Capacity

 In short, the lack of testamentary capacity means the person was not of sound mind when finalizing the details of the Will.

 When beneficiaries cannot contest the individual’s wishes, they may contest whether the Will was executed according to statutory formalities, including that the Will must be in writing, signed by the executor in the presence of two witnesses who must sign the Will in the presence of each other and the testator.

 Under Florida law, a will is void if it is procured through fraud by false representations of material facts or knowledge by the perpetrator that the representations are false.

-If you believe you have a valid reason to contest your loved one’s Will, contact our experienced trust and estate attorneys at The MLG Business Litigation Group today to discuss the details of your claim.
+If you believe you have a valid reason to contest your loved one’s Will, contact our experienced trust and estate attorneys at The Morgan Law Group today to discuss the details of your claim.

-How Can Someone Contest a Trust in Florida & California?
+How Can Someone Contest a Trust in Florida?